BishanTamang7/BishanTamang7/README.md

 # 👋 Hi, I'm Bishan Tamang

-💻 AI/ML Engineer | Data Detective | Python Magician
+🤖 Aspiring AI/ML Engineer | Data Explorer | Python Enthusiast
-☕ Fueled by coffee, curiosity, and endless "why is this NaN?" moments
+☕ Fueled by coffee, curiosity, and endless “why isn’t this working?” moments
-🧠 Turning messy datasets into meaningful insights, predictions, and sometimes surprises
+🧠 Turning datasets into insights while learning something new every day

-🚀 What I do:
+🚀 What I do as a learner:
-- Build models that predict, classify, and occasionally amaze
+- Explore AI/ML concepts and implement them in small projects
-- Debug code like a stealthy ninja 🥷
+- Experiment with models, datasets, and algorithms
-- Experiment daily because “good enough” is never enough
+- Debug my code like a silent ninja 🥷
-- Push commits faster than gradient descent converges
+- Learn from mistakes, papers, tutorials, and the occasional Stack Overflow post

-😄 Fun Facts:
+😄 Fun facts:
-- I talk to my models more than humans… and sometimes they answer back!
+- I talk to my models like they understand me… sometimes they do!
-- I celebrate when my model’s accuracy beats last week’s, not my own sleep schedule
+- I celebrate when my model improves even 1% accuracy
-- Coffee + AI = My magic formula ⚡
+- Coffee + curiosity = my secret AI superpower ⚡

-💡 Goal: Solve real-world problems with AI, build projects that impress, and maybe make HR laugh along the way 😉
+💡 Goal: Grow as an AI/ML engineer, build meaningful projects, and have fun along the way!